StarpTech/shapeleak/README.md

 ## Features

 - Print exact location of the vulnerability.
-- Can be applied to factorys and `new`.
+- Can be applied to Factory, Object-Literal and objects instantiated by `new`.
 - Does not break existing code.

 ## Example